PrasanthM294/test_repo/README.md

 This repository is meant to be used for learning C++, linux and Other self-learning purposes.

+simple notes and relevant learning files, codes, references will be kept here.

 git config:
 * this first will modify the file "config" in .git folder of my repository which means the setting i have here is local to my repository.